ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course/appendix.md

 ## What is Deep Merge?

-We explained that when `AMP.setState()` is called, amp-bind will "deep-merge the provided object literal with the current state."
+We explained that when `AMP.setState()` is called, `<amp-bind>` will "deep-merge the provided object literal with the current state."
 The deep-merge functionality will not overwrite anything, but will rather merge the two objects.
-In the example on the amp-bind documentation, we see that providing only an age for the employee will just update the value of the age of the employee in the state.
+[In the example]({{g.doc('/content/amp-dev/documentation/components/amp-bind.html', locale=doc.locale).url.path}}#deep-merge-with-ampsetstate) on the `<amp-bind>` documentation, we see that providing only an age for the employee will just update the value of the age of the employee in the state.

 [sourcecode:html]
 {% raw %}<button on="tap:AMP.setState({employee: {name: 'John Smith', age: 47, vehicle: 'Car'}})"...></button>